Farming in a Changing Climate: Agriculture in Northumberland

 Thanks to you, a huge variety of ideas have been put forward, to be considered for their potential in helping you to reduce emissions on your farm.

-This has informed the development of several proposals.
-Contributions covering wider issues are being fed back to relevant stakeholders through alternative workstreams.
+This has informed the development of several proposals and contributed to feedback for relevant stakeholders through alternative workstreams.